 ITS provides Local Area Network (LAN) connectivity primarily within the University work areas as well as the various University residence halls, ITS labs, and libraries.
 The present standard transmission speed for most university connections is 100 Mbit/sec.

-Classroom Technology provides Classroom AV (design, installation, maintenance, and support of AV in classrooms and conference rooms) and Classroom Computers (Mac and Windows computers installed in classroom lecterns).
+Classroom Technology provides maintenance and support of AV in classrooms and conference rooms, including computers installed in classrooms.

 Display of multimedia content on electronically controlled screens installed in public places.
 Content and messages can be changed dynamically, without modification to the physical sign, typically with the goal of delivering targeted messages to specific locations at specific times.

 Network-accessible database that provides information about people, departments and workgroups.
 Lightweight Directory Access Protocol (LDAP) is a form of directory service supporting application authentication.

 USF branding of communication and collaboration tools such as Google Mail, Calendar, Drive, Hangouts, and Sites.

 Email accounts hosted on G Suite (Google) are available to all students, faculty, staff, and alumni with access to online tools for communication and collaboration.